drifter-handbook/drifter-handbook.github.io/_posts/2015-01-25-Jester-Klatz.md

 - The Golden Master: A true patron of the arts!
 The Golden Master has Klatz’s undying loyalty.
 It is in the symbiotic relationship of the Patron and the Artist that truly Great Works are created...

-And add songs to the spotify playlist below.
-If you want to hide a short story in this page, let me know and I"ll set up a hidden link.

 <iframe src="https://open.spotify.com/playlist/1hs9tFnz4dIR4UgCophOKf" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>